 What is OPIR?

 The Montana Constitution (Art.
 II, sec.
 9) affords the public the right to examine documents of all public bodies or agencies of the State of Montana.
-These requests are also known as “right to know,” “public information,” “public record,” “freedom of information act,” or “FOIA” requests.
+These requests are also known as “right to know,” “public information,” “public record,” “PIR,” but not FOIA.
+Freedom of Information Act is a federal right-to-know law that does not apply or control the retention or release of state records.